Databases

 db_schema

-Use database schema dbo when reflecting model.
+Use database schema dbo when reflecting the database:

 Chinook: